groupserver/gs.recipe.createtables/README.txt

 Parameters
 ----------

-Five values must be provided to the recipe.
+Six values must be provided to the recipe.

 ``database_username``:
+  The name of the PostgreSQL user.

+``database_username``:
-  The name of the PostgreSQL user [#password]_.
+  The password used by the PostgreSQL user [#password]_.

 ``database_host``:
   The host-name of the machine that runs PostgreSQL.